 While end-stage alcoholism is a dire situation, it’s not a hopeless one.
 Late-stage alcoholics can get better if they seek treatment, and some of their health problems can even be reversed if caught early enough.

-Because of the severity of the disease, medically monitored detox is a necessity.
+Because of the severity of the disease, medically monitored alcohol detox is a necessity.
 Between 3 and 5 percent of people withdrawing from alcohol develop grand mal seizures and severe confusion, known as delirium tremens.
-Withdrawal delirium typically begins about three days after other withdrawal symptoms start.
+Delirium tremens symptoms typically begins about three days after other withdrawal symptoms start.
 It usually lasts for between two and three days, and it can be fatal.

 Once detox is complete, alcoholics can begin tackling problematic behaviors related to their addiction and learn how to live sober again.
 Because alcoholism is a chronic disease and alcohol relapse is common, persistence is a necessity — but success is achievable.

 Approximately one-third of alcoholics who enter treatment are symptom-free a year later, according to the National Institutes of Health, and many others have “substantially reduced their drinking and report fewer alcohol-related problems.”